 However, the theory that electrons in a high-speed signal are unable to make right-angle turns has been debunked by an experienced electrical engineer, Dr. Howard Johnson.
 As a matter of fact, electrons bounce billions of times in different directions even with a short length; they have minimal problems navigating right-angle corners.

-There is, of course, an exception when you’re designing ultra high-speed PCBs in the range of 10 GHz or more, or you’re involved in microwave designs that use traces with large widths of 100 mils.
+There is, of course, an exception when you’re designing ultra high-speed PCB ground plane in the range of 10 GHz or more, or you’re involved in microwave designs that use traces with large widths of 100 mils.
 In such extreme applications, you actually need to worry about 90° corners.
 Otherwise, they should not present a major concern.

 Only worry about right-angle corners in ultra high-speed design.